marcuslonnberg/sbt-docker/README.md

 ### Auto packaging

 Instead of `dockerSettings` the method `dockerSettingsAutoPackage(fromImage, exposePorts)` can be used.
-This method defines a dockerfile automatically and uses the `package` task to try to generate an artifact.
+This method defines a Dockerfile automatically and uses the `package` task to try to generate an artifact.
 It's intended purpose is to give a very simple way of creating Docker images for new small projects.

 ### Example projects

 See [example projects](examples).